Baked Penne Pasta Lasagna

 Assemble

 - Place the baking dish on a parchment-lined baking tray for each cleanup.
+Bake for 25 to 30 minutes, until the top is golden and bubbling.

 Frequently asked questions

 This cheesy penne lasagna will keep in the fridge for 4 to 5 days.
-You can portion it and freeze in ziplock bags for about 3 to 4 months.
+You can portion it and freeze it in ziplock bags for about 3 to 4 months.

 You can substitute the bechamel sauce with two cups of ricotta cheese.
-Add 1/4 cup milk to make it a creamy consistency.
+Add 1/4 cup of milk to make it a creamy consistency.

 Yes, you certainly can use lasagna sheets.
 Make sure not to overcook the pasta before baking.